jorgebastida/gordon/README.md

 Those Custom CloudFormation resources are implemented using Lambdas (deployed by gordon)... crazy uh?!

 Why all this madness?
 Again... because reproducibility.
-If you manage some resources using CloudFormation, and some others streaming API commands, when you try to decommission your environment... you are pretty much f\*\*\*, and you MUST use the original tool to (hopefully) delete all resources.
-With Gordon this is not a problem.
-You delete our CloudFormation stacks and all our sh\*\* is gone.
+If you manage some resources using CloudFormation, and some others streaming API commands, when you try to reproduce or decommission your environment... you are pretty much f\*\*\*.